joelparkerhenderson/wordbooks/pages/dmaic-methodology/index.md

 # DMAIC methodology

 DMAIC is a problem-solving methodology used in the Six Sigma approach to continuous improvement.
 The acronym stands for Define, Measure, Analyze, Improve, and Control.
-Each step of the process is designed to identify, analyze, and improve business processes to achieve a higher level of quality and efficiency.
+Each step of the process is designed to achieve a higher level of quality and efficiency.

 1. Define: In this stage, the problem to be solved is clearly defined, and the goals for the project are established.
 A team is assembled to lead the effort, and a project charter is created to outline the scope of the project, objectives, timelines, and resources required.